rmnorthrop/rmnorthrop.github.io/_posts/2022-02-27-labreport-northrop-lab5.md

 ### Process Questions

 Question 1
 *What do you notice about how this function has split the string "Okay, okay, ladies, now let's get in formation, cause I slay"?
-What has it done that isn't quite right, and why has it done this?
-Write down your response in your notes document.*
+What has it done that isn't quite right, and why has it done this?*

-division of "let's" into 'let' and 's'
+The function has accurately split the string into individual words, with the exception of the division of "let's" into 'let' and 's.'
+This happened because the function reads punctuation, including apostrophes, as indications that a new word is ending/beginning.
+While this is true of a word followed by a comma or a period, it is not the case with an apostrophe.
+I wonder if the function could be changed to indicate the a new word begins after a space OR after a punctuation+space, since ending and intra-sentence punctuation is always followed by a space.
+This way, hypenated words would also be understood as single words, rather than split into two, as they would be given how the function is currently written.

 *What does the regular expression "\W+" mean in Python?
 What does "\W" mean?
 What does "+" do?
 What do these symbols mean when used together in a regular expression?*